marianpetruk/javascript/README.md

   - [10.3](#10.3) <a name='10.3'></a>And do not export directly from an import.

-  > Why?
+  > Чому?
 Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.

     ```javascript
     // bad